 Editor's note: Just a heads up that there are a few curse words in this episode.

 Faragher played for the Huskies from 2011-14.
-In 99 career games, he was 53-34-8 with a 2.58 goals-against average, .911 save percentage and five shutouts.
+In 99 career college games, he was 53-34-8 with a 2.58 goals-against average, .911 save percentage and five shutouts.
 In Division I program history, he is second in career games, second in career wins, seventh in career goals-against average, seventh in career shutouts and seventh in career save percentage.
-He was an All-NCHC second team pick as a junior.
+He was an All-NCHC second team pick as a junior and helped the Huskies win their first WCHA regular season title and reach the Frozen Four in 2013.

 The goal with this show is to have fun, bring awareness of the St. Cloud State University Huskies Fund and, of course, to The Rink Live.
 Sponsorship of the show is available.